First Solar invests $330M to expand manufacturing in SC

 The Gaffney plant will be part of what is one of the largest solar technology manufacturing and research and development footprints in the nation and already includes five operating, fully vertically integrated manufacturing facilities in three states, as well as a supply chain that spans the country, the release stated.

 “Today is a milestone for Cherokee County.
 First Solar’s $330 million investment and 600 high-paying new jobs show confidence in our community,” Cherokee County Council Chairman Tim Spencer said in the release.
-“Projects like these position Gaffney as a leader in and bring new opportunities for our citizens.
+“Projects like these position Gaffney as a leader in economic development and bring new opportunities for our citizens.
 We’re proud to welcome First Solar and look forward to a successful partnership.”

 Operations are expected to commence in the second half of 2026.
 Individuals interested in joining the First Solar team should visit the company’s careers page.
 The Coordinating Council for Economic Development approved job development credits related to the project.